Fresh Strawberry Cream Mousse Cups Recipe for a Layered Creamy No-Bake Dessert

 - Pinch of salt

-If your strawberries are very ripe and juicy, you may not need much sugar.
-If they are only moderately sweet, the sugar helps deepen the fruit flavor and brings out the natural aroma.
+If your strawberries are especially ripe and juicy, you may not need much sugar.
+If they are only moderately sweet, the sugar helps bring out their natural aroma and deepen the flavor.
+The lemon juice brightens the fruit and keeps the filling from tasting too flat.

 Cream Mousse